lukastay/Lukas-Taylor-Repository/README.md

 ### 4) [R Language: ggautothemes](https://github.com/lukastay/ggautothemes/blob/master/README.md)

-R package built to synchronize different data visualization themes across multiple packages, and allow users to quickly see how their plots could be visualized.
-This package uses R sleep functions to create a "slideshow" of sorts, where users can see their custom data visualization in a wide variety of themes.
-After a user selects a theme, they can output it to a professional grade high quality raster image file.
+ggautothemes is an R package built to let users see how their ggplot2 chart would look with various themes in a quick manner.
+After a user selects a theme, they can output it to a professional-grade high-resolution raster image file.

 <p align="center">